Courses

 ENG 0020 Black World Literature.
 This course is an introduction to African and African diasporic literatures, principally though not exclusively, from anglophone African countries, the English-speaking Caribbean, and Britain.
 We will explore a variety of forms—fiction, poetry, memoir, film—and trace their transmissions and transformations.
 The selection of texts is not meant to be exhaustive but aims to allow us to begin examining the possible political and cultural meanings of the "black" world.
 Texts may include: Things Fall Apart, Nervous Conditions, The River Between, The Lonely Londoners, Our Sister Killjoy, No Telephone to Heaven, Life and Debt, among others.
 Non majors as well as majors are welcome.
 This class counts toward the Africana major, ILVS, and the survey requirement for the English major.

-ENG 0021 Heroes, Lovers and Demons: British Lit from Beowulf to 18th Century.
-This course, a survey of early English literature from the beginning through the seventeenth century, makes an excellent introduction to the English major.
+ENG 0021 Heroes, Lovers, and Demons: Brit Lit from Beowulf to the 18th Century.
+This course, a survey of early English literature from the beginning through the eighteenth century, makes an excellent introduction to the English major.
 It should also be of interest to any students who wish to increase their knowledge of earlier English literature and hone their skill in literary analysis.
-Readings will probably include Beowulf, selections from Chaucer's Canterbury Tales and Milton's Paradise Lost, lyrics by Wyatt, Sidney, Shakespeare, Donne, Queen Elizabeth, Amelia Lanyer, Ben Jonson, George Herbert, and Andrew Marvell, and plays by Marlowe (Dr. Faustus) and Shakespeare (Othello).
+Readings will probably include Beowulf, selections from Chaucer's Canterbury Tales and Milton's Paradise Lost, lyrics by Wyatt, Sidney, Shakespeare, Donne, Queen Elizabeth, Amelia Lanyer, Ben Jonson, George Herbert, and Andrew Marvell, and plays by Marlowe (Dr. Faustus) and Shakespeare (Henry IV, Part One).
+Open to all students; fulfills the survey requirement for the English major.

 ENG 0036 Asian American Writers.
 This course examines works across a range of genres by Asian-American writers and filmmakers, paying particular attention to the intersection of race, gender formation, sexuality, location, and class.
 We will put conceptions of feminism, queerness, and LGBT identity in conversation with the issues about ethnicity, race, citizenship, power, activism, and collective as well as individual histories that these works raise.
 Through close reading of literary and cinematic texts, we will explore the politics of representation and the various ways art can inform the world and be informed by it.
 This course fulfills the post-1860 English major requirement.

 ENG 0078 Feminist Science Fictions.
 Taking as a starting point Donna Haraway’s claim in “A Cyborg Manifesto” (1985) that “the boundary between science fiction and social reality is an optical illusion,” this class will explore how the speculative, alien, or alternate worlds imagined in science fiction literature offer ways to see the conventional or normative in our own world through a critical lens.
-We will read a diverse selection of novels, stories, and essays that grapple with a range of feminist questions, including questions about the construction of gendered bodies; modes of reproduction both biological and technological; and the politics of post- or trans-humanism.
-Material will include fiction by Octavia Butler, Ursula Le Guin, Nalo Hopkinson, Mary Shelley, Vandana Singh, among others who continue to transform this evolving genre as a form of social critique; in addition to Haraway, we will also read some classic and some recent scholarship in feminist and queer science and technology studies.
-Open to all students who have fulfilled the ENG 1 requirement.
-This course fulfills the post-1860 English major requirement.
+We will read a diverse selection of novels and short stories that grapple with a range of feminist questions, especially questions about the construction of gendered bodies; modes of reproduction both biological and technological; and the politics of post- or trans-humanism.
+In addition to Haraway, we will also read some classic and recent feminist and queer science studies scholarship.
+Literature will include texts by Octavia Butler, Ursula Le Guin, Mary Shelley, Vandana Singh, and others who continue to work through the evolving genre of science fiction as a form of social critique.
+Open to all students who have fulfilled the Eng 1 requirement.
+This course fulfills the post-1860 English Major requirement.

 ENG 0173 Literary Theory.
 This course, intended as a seminar for advanced students interested in literary theory, will focus on some major texts of deconstructive, psychoanalytic, feminist, queer, Afropessimist, and “ethical” theory from the mid-twentieth century to the beginning of the twenty-first.
 We will examine how various theorists conceptualize the relations among language, representation, and society, with a particular focus on “literariness” as an effect of figure and rhetoric.
 By considering how structuralist, deconstructive, and psychoanalytic modes of analysis unexpectedly ushered in contemporary theory's investigation of gender, sexuality, racial identity, terrorism, radical evil, and political ideology, we will approach the question of whether or not “literature” has borders that can contain it.
 We will move from Barthes' utopian hope of freeing language from the signified’s tyranny to more recent, and far more traumatic, encounters with the negativity of the death drive.